lanteanio/svelte-realtime-demo/README.md

 ## How realtime works

 1. Client opens the page -- SvelteKit renders HTML server-side
-2. Client JS boots -- WebSocket connects automatically via `svelte-adapter-uws`
+2. Client JS boots -- WebSocket connects via `svelte-adapter-uws`
-3. Client subscribes to live streams (`notes`, `settings`, `activity`) -- gets initial data + real-time events
+3. Client subscribes to live streams (`notes`, `settings`, `activity`) -- gets initial data + events
 4. User does something (creates a note, drags, edits) -- calls a `live()` RPC over WebSocket
 5. Server validates input, writes to Postgres, publishes an event to the topic
-6. All clients subscribed to that topic receive the event and update their local store
+6. All subscribed clients receive the event and update their local store
 7. Svelte reactivity re-renders the changed parts of the UI

-Cursors work differently -- they bypass the database entirely.
-Cursor positions go through Redis pub/sub for cross-instance delivery and are rendered on a Canvas 2D overlay for performance.
+Cursors bypass the database.
+Positions go through Redis pub/sub and are rendered on a Canvas 2D overlay.

+Board cleanup runs as a `live.cron()` job every minute.
+It queries for boards where `last_activity` is older than 1 hour, deletes them, and publishes `deleted` events so all home page viewers see the board disappear.

 ---